Just for Kids on Your Disney Cruise

 With the exception of Embarkation Day, the operating hours for the Oceaneer Club and Lab are 9:00 am to midnight or 1:00 am.
 Fewer activities are scheduled and hours can be shorter when the ship is in port.
 Later in the evening, mats are provided for younger children whose parents may be out past the little one’s bedtime.

 Parents should plan on checking in their kids for the programs on Embarkation Day.
 Kids don’t have to participate then, but that’s the best time to get the paperwork completed, get your child’s ID bracelet, and learn the check-in/check-out system.
 This can be done at the port before you even board the ship.
 Check the Personal Navigator for check-in times once onboard.
-Each stateroom is equipped with Wave phones that can be used aboard the ship and on Castaway Cay.
 Parents can also receive messages using the Disney Cruise Line Navigator app on their smartphones.
-The clubs will use these to contact parents if needed.
+The clubs will use the DCL Navigator app to contact parents if needed.

 All children must wear a wristband with vital information such as name, age group, stateroom number, pertinent medical information, and whether or not they have parental permission to sign themselves out of the clubs on their own (this privilege is only available to kids 8 and older, younger kids cannot sign themselves out).
 Because of the computer chip in the bands, counselors can check in a computer at any given time and know exactly where a child is.
 When checking in and out, the child will tap their band to a scanner at the club’s entrance.
 This pulls up their information in the computer for the counselors.
 A password will be required by the adult checking the children out.